godbout/kindaVim.docs/README.md

 * to request a feature, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)
 * to report a bug, wait. yes, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)
 * in case you just want to open an issue though, [open an issue](https://github.com/godbout/kindaVim.theapp/issues/new)

+# OPEN SOURCE

+the [tests](https://github.com/godbout/AccessibilityStrategyTestApp) describing the Vim moves are open source. you can use those to build your own implementation, or if you just want to learn more about Vim moves, or if you just can't get enough good self-induced migraines.

 # ACKNOWLEDGMENTS, THANKS, AND KISSES